I stumbled upon this great article, Slaying 5 UX myths for the good of mankind, and was blown away by the reality (and humor) of this quote:

 You’ll thank me later.

-Motown may be known for its hits, but it‘s success is largely owed to its creative and highly collaborative culture.
+Motown may be known for its hits, but its success is largely owed to its creative, and highly collaborative culture.
 The principles that founder Berry Gordy designed his business around are relevant to any creative organization.
-You don’t need a Diana Ross or Smokey Robinson to make it work for you.
+They inspire me, and I hope they inspire you too.

 When designing for humans, we recognize the innate differences that each person embodies while accounting for the absolute similarities that all humans share: a sensitivity to group dynamics, emotional stimulation, positive feedback, and familiarity.